noronha-dataops/noronha/docs/source/guide/configuration.rst

 - **native:** (boolean) If true, this plugin runs inside a container manager by Noronha.
 Otherwise, this plugin runs in a dedicated server, managed by the user or a third-party.
 The later option is referred to as *foreign mode*, in opposition to the *native mode* (default: true).

-- **hostname:** This property is only used in *foreign mode*.
+- **host:** This property is only used in *foreign mode*.
 It refers to the hostname or IP of the server in which Noronha is going to find the service (e.g.: MongoDB's hostname or IP, as it appears in its connection string).

 - **port:** In *foreign mode*, this refers to the port in which the plugin is exposed (e.g.: MongoDB's port, as it appears in its connection string).
 In *native mode*, this refers to the server port in which Noronha is going to expose the plugin.
 Note that if your container manager is Kubernetes only the ports between 30000 and 31000 are available.